Azure/Industrial-IoT/docs/services/registry.md

 To update an item, you must send a HTTP `PATCH` request containing the item's model (e.g. a `SupervisorModel`).

-Values in the model that are set to *null* <u>are not updated</u>.
+Values in the model that are set to *null* are not updated.
 However, missing values in the incoming payload are de-serialized as *null*.
 This means, to remove a value, you must explicitly set the value in the model to its *default*, e.g. an empty string, or 0, etc.

 ## Activate and Deactivate Endpoints